 Through the consultation process, participants conveyed a strong commitment to community renewal and greening.
 Greening is more than simply providing parks.
-Greening or "new urbanism" entails providing smaller parks or green spaces that are located within a walkable distance of neighbourhoods.
+Greening or "new urbanism" entails providing smaller parks or green spaces that are

+The City needs to discourage and prevent further private encroachments onto public land. located within a walkable distance of neighbourhoods.
 They provide benches, special landscape treatment, pathways, picnic benches, public art and gardens and are considered to be appropriate in core areas where a lack of green space may exist.
 In response to this identified need, this Plan has recommended that the City's parks classification system be amended to include a Special Urban Park category which provides for smaller parks in the urban area including the core.
 Greening also includes transforming bleak landscapes into green spaces, and incorporates environmentally friendly management techniques.